The Rose-Breasted Grosbeak: A Brief Visit

 Aiming through the kitchen window, I took a few pictures of these beautiful birds.
 They hopped from one feeder to the other and to the ground, and sometimes flew into the high branches of a tall oak tree near the edge of the woods.
 After 15 minutes, they left.

 I wonder if the high winds from the storm might have pushed them off course.
-Regardless, their presence in my garden provided one of the most delightful surprises this bird watcher has ever seen.
+Regardless, their presence in my garden provided a delightful surprise this bird watcher has ever seen.

 Where Rose-Breasted Grosbeaks Live

-Their paths of migration in spring and autumn take them through the southeast quadrant of the U.S. Migration routes extend west from Montana to central Texas.
-After overwintering in Mexico, the Caribbean islands, and northwestern South America, they fly north through this part of North Carolina around early May.
+Their paths of migration in spring and autumn take them through the southeast quadrant of the U.S. Migration routes extend west to Montana and south to central Texas.
+After overwintering in Mexico, the Caribbean islands, and northwestern South America, they fly north through this part of North Carolina around late April and early May.

 These grosbeaks settle in their summer breeding grounds around deciduous forest edges and suburbs.
 Their summer range includes the Mid-Atlantic region and New England, west to the Dakotas and as far south as southern Missouri.
 They also travel farther north to the area around the Great Lakes, along the U.S./Canada border, and into central Canada.

 According to the maps, rose-breasted grosbeaks might breed as far as Wilkes County in NC, where I live.
-The birds are more commonly spotted during the breeding season, however, farther north and in the higher elevations of a narrow strip of habitation extending through the Appalachian Mountains as far south as northern Georgia.
+The birds are more commonly spotted during the breeding season, however, farther north and in the higher elevations of a narrow strip of habitation extending through the Appalachian Mountains, down to northern Georgia.

 These birds often visit feeding stations as they migrate and throughout the year.
 Sunflower and safflower seeds, raw peanuts, and clean water might attract them to your garden.
 They also eat insects, so not spraying pesticides—but letting nature “happen”—might give you that photo op you’ve been hoping for.